l2yao/amtb/README.md

 # amtb

-utility for working with amtb.tw API
+utility for generating markdowns for BuddhaCollege